SharePoint/sp-dev-docs/docs/spfx/viva/get-started/actions/media-upload/MediaUploadPropertyPane.md

 ms.localizationpriority: high
 ---

-# Explore Media Upload capability via property pane of card-designer card in Adaptive Card Extension.
+# Explore Media Upload capability via property pane of card-designer card in Adaptive Card Extension

 In this tutorial we'll see how we can explore this capability via the property pane of the card-designer card.